1,000+ Opportunities

 Through these awards, the CIIH implements innovative and culturally appropriate frameworks to prevent and improve disparities in chronic diseases, such as obesity, hypertension, and diabetes.
 Date Last Reviewed: June 2025

-Based on current listing details, eligibility includes: Any public or private nonprofit entity located in a State (including the 50 United States, District of Columbia, Commonwealth of Puerto Rico, U. S. Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Any public or private nonprofit entity located in a State (including the 50 United States, District of Columbia, Commonwealth of Puerto Rico, U. S. Confirm the full requirements in the official notice before applying.